Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 For a more in-depth list of commands see [Server Commands](./../ServerEmu/ServerCommands.md) or type `!commands`.

+## Enabling Server Garbage Collection

+When hosting a server for larger player counts (50+), it is recommended to enable .NET's server garbage collection mode.

+The easiest way to enable it for MHServerEmu is to modify the `MHServerEmu.runtimeconfig.json` file located next to `MHServerEmu.exe`:

+1. Open `MHServerEmu.runtimeconfig.json` with a text editor.

+2. Add the following line to the `configProperties` section: `"System.GC.Server": true`.

+Please keep in mind that the server garbage collection mode tends to follow the "any RAM not used is RAM wasted" approach, which can result in very heavy RAM usage, especially when the server stays up for longer periods of time.
+You may want to limit memory usage by adding the following line to the same `configProperties` section of `MHServerEmu.runtimeconfig.json`: `"System.GC.HeapHardLimitPercent": 80` (this will limit usage to 80% of available RAM).

+You can find out more about the differences between the workstation (default) and the server modes in the [.NET documentation](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc).

 ## Setting Up Live Tips

 The client can download additional loading screen tips from the server.